mlgordon/vpc/hello-world-vpc.md

 ```
 {:screen}

-## Step 14: Start using your block storage data volume.
+## Step 14: (Optional) Start using your block storage data volume

-To use your block storage volume as a filesystem, you'll need to partition, format the volume and then mount it as a filesystem.
+To use your block storage volume as a filesystem, you'll need to partition the volume, format the volume, and then mount it as a filesystem.

-In Linux, you can run the following command to list all block storage volumes from your instance:
+On Linux, run the following command to list all block storage volumes from your instance:

 ```
 lsblk
 ```
 {:pre}

-You should see output such as:
+You should see output like this:

 ```
 NAME    MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT